 February performance: Children's Seasonal Almanac - Experience the "Sasara Dance" that has been passed down since ancient times

-"Kanagawa Traditional Culture Children's Seasonal Calendar" will be performed on February 11th in the foyer of the Momijizaka Hall at the Kanagawa Prefectural Youth Center.
+"Kanagawa Traditional Culture Children's Seasonal Calendar" will be performed on February 11th at the Kanagawa Prefectural Youth Center Momijizaka Hall Foyer.

-This performance was planned as a first step in passing on to future generations this wonderful traditional cultural landscape, including the dances, customs, beautiful words, and songs that have been carefully passed down in our familiar regions, so that more people can experience its charm and have fun.
+This performance was planned as a first step in passing on to future generations the wonderful landscape of traditional culture, including the dances, customs, beautiful words, and songs that have been carefully passed down in our local communities, so that more people can experience and enjoy the charm of this culture.

 The performance is divided into two parts, with the theme of "Four Landscapes We Want to Connect to the Future."

-In the first part, you can enjoy traditional performing arts that pay tribute to the hometowns of each region through songs and dances, as well as experience traditional culture such as woodblock printing, local toys, and Kamishibai (paper theater).
-In the second part, entitled "Exploring Kanagawa's famous places through traditional performing arts," a storyteller will guide you through the grand world of old tales told through the tales of Enoshima, a scenic spot that Kanagawa Prefecture is proud of, and famous artists active in the world of traditional performing arts will draw you into the magnificent world of old tales through Noh, biwa, koto, and other instruments.
+In the first part, you can enjoy traditional performing arts that pay tribute to the hometowns of each region through songs and dances, as well as experiencing traditional culture from long ago, such as woodblock printing, local toys, and Kamishibai (paper theater).
+In the second part, titled "Exploring Kanagawa's Famous Places Through Traditional Performing Arts," set in Enoshima, a scenic spot that Kanagawa Prefecture is proud of, tales that have been passed down through the generations will be told through the guidance of a storyteller, and renowned artists active in the world of traditional performing arts will draw you into the magnificent world of folk tales through Noh, biwa, koto, and other instruments.

-This time, we focused on the "Sasara Dance", an ancient dance from Kanagawa Prefecture that will be performed in the first part of the festival.
-We also interviewed Takuro Suzuki, a choreographer, director and dancer who is responsible for choreography, composition and direction of the piece "SASARA", which expresses the rich world of "Sasara Dance" through contemporary dance.
-It was a very interesting and fascinating story.
+This time, we focused on the "Sasara Dance," a traditional dance from Kanagawa Prefecture that will be performed in the first part of the festival.
+We also had the opportunity to interview Takuro Suzuki, a choreographer, director, and dancer who choreographed, composed, and directed the performance "SASARA," which expresses the rich world of "Sasara Dance" through contemporary dance.
+It was a very interesting and fascinating talk.

 Before that, let me give you a brief introduction to Sasara Dance.

-The Sasara Dance, which is now passed down in western Kanagawa Prefecture, became popular during the Edo period and is said to be one of the roots of the Bon Dance.
+Sasara Dance, which is now passed down in western Kanagawa Prefecture, became popular during the Edo period and is said to be one of the roots of Bon Dance.

-Although it fell into disuse once due to bans and the Great Kanto Earthquake, it was revived while memories of the dance remained, and currently seven different versions of the Sasara Dance, each with different lyrics and dance, are passed down in Atsugi City, Hadano City, Ashigara City, and other areas.
-(There are various theories.)
+Although it fell into disuse due to bans and the Great Kanto Earthquake, it was revived while memories of the dance remained, and currently seven different versions of the Sasara Dance, each with different lyrics and dance, are passed down in Atsugi City, Hadano City, Ashigara City, and other areas (there are various theories).

-The main part of the dance is a circle dance, and instead of flutes, they use a bamboo percussion instrument called "bin sasara," which gives it a very simple and rustic sound.
-Apparently, it was originally danced by unmarried girls hoping to meet someone, and it is a simple yet profound traditional performing art rooted in the land and people, with lyrics depicting encounters between men and women and love affairs, as well as songs and dances about the charms and daily life of each region.
+The main focus is on circle dancing, and instead of flutes or other instruments, a bamboo percussion instrument called the "bin sasara" is used, resulting in a very simple and rustic sound.
+Apparently, it was originally danced by unmarried girls hoping to meet someone, and the lyrics depicting encounters and love affairs between men and women, as well as the charms and everyday life of each region, make this a simple yet profound traditional performing art that is deeply rooted in the land and its people.

 Currently, it is being carefully passed down by preservation societies in each region, and in 2008 it was designated an intangible folk cultural asset of the prefecture as "Sagami Sasara Dance."

-In the first part of this performance, you can enjoy two performances of the Sasara Dance: "Sagami Sasara Dance" performed by the Aiko Sasara Dance Bon Uta Preservation Society (Atsugi City), the Hase Sasara Dance Bon Uta Preservation Society (Atsugi City), and the Hadano Sasara Dance Preservation Society (Hadano City), as well as "SASARA" by CHAiroiPLIN, the dance company led by the aforementioned dancer and choreographer Suzuki Takuro.
+In the first part of this performance, you can enjoy two performances of the Sasara Dance: "Sagami Sasara Dance" performed by the Aiko Sasara Dance Bon Uta Preservation Society (Atsugi City), Hase Sasara Dance Bon Uta Preservation Society (Atsugi City), and Hadano Sasara Dance Preservation Society (Hadano City), and "SASARA" by CHAiroiPLIN, the dance company led by the aforementioned dancer and choreographer Suzuki Takuro.

-Let's talk to Takuro Suzuki to find out just how they will perform this traditional Sasara Dance.
+Let's talk to Takuro Suzuki about how they will captivate us with this traditional Sasara Dance.

-■Please tell us your thoughts after learning about the background of Sasara Dance.
+■Please tell us what you thought after learning about the background of Sasara Dance.

-First of all, until I was approached about this project, I had never even heard of the existence of Sasara Dance, so I did some research on my own and also spoke to members of the preservation society.
+First of all, I had never heard of Sasara Dance until I was approached about this project, so I did some research myself and spoke to members of the preservation society.

-What surprised me, almost moved me, was that the content and origins of the lyrics differed depending on the region.
-In other words, it's proof that the lifestyle and culture of each region can be properly passed down through song and dance.
+What surprised me, and was almost touched, was that the content and origins of the lyrics differ depending on the region.
+In other words, it's proof that the lifestyle and culture of each region are being passed down properly through song and dance.
 I was honestly happy to learn that there are people who are trying to preserve the scenery and feelings of their lives for future generations in this way.

-As I listened to them talk, as if they were reminiscing, about how men and women would meet at the dance venues and the lives of people at that time, I felt that it is thanks to the memories, smells, memories, atmosphere, and other living stories of the time that have been ingrained in generations of dancers that this dance has been passed down to the present day.
+As I listened to them talk, as if reminiscing, about how men and women would meet at the dance venues and about the lives of people at that time, I felt that it is because of the memories, smells, recollections, atmosphere, and other living stories from that time that have been ingrained in dancers from generation to generation that this dance has been passed down to the present day.

 ■Highlights of SASARA and the future of Sasara Dance

-When composing this piece, I incorporated the Tanabata theme, which is found in the lyrics of Sasara Odori dances in every region, as the basis.
-Tanabata is a custom in which people gather together to make wishes to the unknown world of the universe, such as the stars and the Milky Way.
+When composing this piece, I used Tanabata, a theme found in the lyrics of Sasara Odori dances in every region, as the foundation.
+It is a custom of people gathering together to make wishes on the unknown world of the universe, including the stars and the Milky Way.

-At first glance, it may seem impossible, but people believe in something in the legends that make wishes come true, and they have continued to this day.
-I think it's important to preserve these old-fashioned legends, folk tales, scary stories about monsters, and other such things in our "memories."
-To do that, I think we need to make them funnier and more inventive so that they stay in people's memories and hearts, rather than telling them all too seriously and as they are.
+At first glance, it may seem impossible, but people continue to believe in something inherent in the legends that make wishes come true, and this tradition continues to this day.
+I think it's important to preserve in our memories these old-fashioned legends, folk tales, and scary stories about monsters.
+To do this, I think we need to make them funnier and more inventive so that they stick in people's memories and hearts, rather than conveying everything in a completely honest and unvarnished way.

-Of course, it's important to preserve the original form as it is, and I think that's what we should do, but I feel that the hurdle is too high to pass it on to the next generation as is now, and that they wouldn't be able to enjoy it as it is.
+Of course, it's important to preserve the original form as it is, and I think we should do so, but I feel that the hurdles are too high to pass it on to the next generation as it is now, and that people might not be able to enjoy it as they are.

-That's why this time, in keeping with CHAiroiPLIN's style, SARASA has made the flowers and insects that appear in the lyrics into characters, so that everyone can enjoy the song, regardless of age or gender.
+That's why this time, in keeping with CHAiroiPLIN's style, SARASA has made the flowers and insects that appear in the lyrics characters so that everyone, regardless of age or gender, can enjoy the song.

-When depicting humans, using ephemeral things like flowers and insects is more fascinating than humans themselves and helps convey the drama to the fullest.
+When depicting humans, using ephemeral things like flowers and insects is more appealing than humans themselves and allows the drama to be conveyed more fully.

-Six characters, including a dragonfly, a rape blossom, a pumpkin flower, and a grasshopper, dance at a colorful party celebrating Tanabata.
-They don't wear kimonos, but hats, tailcoats, and party dresses.
-They rejoice in the various encounters they make there, and communicate with each other through dancing.
+Six characters - a dragonfly, a rape blossom, a pumpkin flower and a grasshopper - dance at a colorful party celebrating Tanabata.
+They don't wear kimonos, but hats, tailcoats and party dresses.
+They rejoice in the various encounters they make there, and connect with each other through dancing.

-We are good at turning words into dance, so we interpret the original form, digest it, choreograph it, and add color to it.
-If even a small percentage of the children who see it become interested and want to know the original form, that's fine.
+We are good at turning words into dance, so we interpret and digest the original form in our own way, choreograph it, and add color to it.
+If even a small percentage of the children who see it become interested and want to know the original form, that's enough for us.
 We create an opportunity for them to learn.

 ■Please say a few words to everyone who is looking forward to watching the film.